KenC2006/Personal-PortfolioV2/README.md

 - pygame 2.1.3
 - numpy 1.24.3

-_Exact versions have to be used, Kerias should be installed with tf_
+_Exact versions have to be used, Keras should be installed with tf_